How to Fix WiFi connect error on Cafe CTS70DM2NS5 (Wall Oven)

 Common Symptoms & Causes

-The following symptoms suggest your Cafe CTS70DM2NS5 wall oven is experiencing a WiFi connectivity error.
+If your Cafe CTS70DM2NS5 wall oven is showing a WiFi connectivity error, you might notice the following symptoms:

-• The oven display shows a “WiFi Connect Error” or network failure message
+• The oven display reads “WiFi Connect Error” or shows a network failure message

-• The WiFi indicator light on the control panel flashes continuously without connecting
+• The WiFi indicator light on the control panel blinks continuously without establishing a connection

-• The oven drops from your home network after initial setup and won’t reconnect
+• The oven disconnects from your home network after initial setup and refuses to reconnect

-These issues are most commonly caused by corrupted network credentials stored on the control board, incompatible router settings such as a 5GHz-only network, or a failing onboard WiFi module that requires reconfiguration or replacement.
+These problems typically arise from corrupted network credentials stored in the control board, router settings that are incompatible (like a 5GHz-only network), or a failing onboard WiFi module that requires reconfiguration or replacement.

 Safety First